barefootcoder/perrin-bday-campaign/README.md

 ## Welcome Proteans!

 This site contains all the info you need to prepare for your adventure.
-Start with the Story Synopsis below, then read as much or as little of the rest as you like.
-The text will help you figure out what's important to read and what's optional.
+Start with the "Story Synopsis" below, then read as much of the rest as you like, but the "What You Need to Do to Prepare" section will probably be the most helpful.
+Clicking on the links will give you more information if you want it, but it's all optional.

 ### Story Synopsis